sreehari-codes/PayRamWallet/Readme.md

 - First 3 words of the mnemonic are shown to hint at successful generation, not for restoration

+- Post re-installation, the user doesn't want to sync old Keychain data.
+This was discussed in the initial interview round and interpreted as a vulnerability.
+So old keychain values are invalidated without user confirmation.

 ### Limitations

 - No backup/export mechanism for full mnemonic